 Data Exploration vs. Data Discovery

 While it served to help answer business questions faster, data discovery at the desktop and departmental level had one limiting requirement – you needed to know what data to use to find the answer you were looking for.
-This limitation often left analysts waiting for the availability of datasets, and could possibly lead them down the wrong path if the data they used did not reveal the optimal answer or even any answer at all.
+This limitation often left analysts waiting for the availability of datasets.
+It could lead them down the wrong path if the data they used did not reveal the optimal answer or even any answer at all.

 Answering Questions on Big Data

 As the big data market emerged, the term “data discovery” was appropriately applied to the process of trying to discover answers to questions buried in big data.
-And, since big data is really big (hence the name!), in order to discover answers, you need to know where to look.
+And, since big data is really big (hence the name!), you need to know where to look to discover answers.

 Exploration vs. Discovery: An Old World Example